 The Curbside Food Scraps Program is for residents with curbside service (individual carts) including single-family homes, rowhouses, townhomes, mobile homes, and small multi-family complexes (1-8 units).
-The program will begin the week of July 17, 2017, after Recology has set up new collection routes and the compost processor is in place.
+The program started in July 2017.
 A similar program will be developed and piloted for homes using shared trash bins at large multi-family properties (9+ units) in 2018.

 To participate in the program, you need a compost cart (formerly yard trimmings), the How To Guide and What Goes Where brochures (below).
 If you do not have a compost cart, but are subscribed to curbside service (individual carts), please contact Recology at (650) 967-3034 or ContactUsRMV@recology.com to order supplies.

 |Where to Buy Compostable Bags

 Food scraps include meat and bones, dairy, bread, fruits and vegetables, peels, pits, cobs, coffee grounds, food-soiled paper, paper towels, napkins, and paper cups.
 When placed in the compost cart (formerly called yard trimmings), the combination of yard trimmings, food scraps and food-soiled papers are called "organics" or "compostables" interchangeably, but we will simply call it compost.